CTBC Bank

+CTBC Bank is a Taiwanese commercial bank.
+It is currently a wholly owned subsidiary of CTBC Financial Holding.

 History

 It was established in 1966 under the name China Securities and Investment Corporation.
 In 1971, its name was changed to Chinatrust Investment Company Limited.
-In 1992, it was transformed into Chinatrust Commercial Bank.
+In 1992, it was transformed into Chinatrust Commercial Bank, shortened to Chinatrust Bank.
+In 2013, its English name was changed to CTBC Bank, which the company noted was "not an abbreviation" referring to Chinatrust Banking Corporation; the Chinese-language name meaning "Chinatrust Bank" was unchanged.

-The bank has subsidiaries in the Philippines, the United States, Canada, Japan, Thailand and Indonesia, foreign branch offices in Singapore, Hong Kong, China, India, Japan, and Vietnam, and foreign representative offices in London, Bangkok, Hanoi, Beijing, Manila, and Los Angeles.
+The bank has subsidiaries in the Philippines, the United States, Canada, Japan, Thailand and Indonesia, foreign branch offices in Singapore, Hong Kong, mainland China, India, Japan, and Vietnam, and foreign representative offices in London, Bangkok, Hanoi, Beijing, Manila, and Los Angeles.

 CTBC Bank was awarded by international professional agencies as Best Bank in Taiwan in Asiamoney and The Asset magazines.
 In the area of corporate banking, CTBC Bank was recognized by Global Finance and Asiamoney as the Best Foreign Exchange Bank in Taiwan, while Global Finance, The Asset, The Asian Banker, The Corporate Treasurer, and Global Trade Review magazines named CTBC Bank Taiwan’s Best Trade Finance Bank.
 CTBC Bank was awarded Best Retail Bank in Taiwan by The Asian Banker for the ninth time and was named Taiwan’s Best Wealth Management Bank in Euromoney for the eleventh time.

 Philippine subsidiary

-Chinatrust Philippines Commercial Bank Corp. is a subsidiary of Chinatrust Commercial Bank Corp. of Taiwan.
+CTBC Bank (Philippines) Corp. is a subsidiary of Chinatrust Commercial Bank Corp. of Taiwan.
 It is listed on the Philippine Stock Exchange, but the majority of shares are held by Chinatrust Taiwan.
 In November 2000, Chinatrust Taiwan agreed to purchase 63,526,127 shares of Chinatrust Philippines at P19 per share from a group of shareholders led by then-President William Go, increasing its shareholding from 57.5% to 91%.
 However, there was some uncertainty surrounding this transaction, as with a public float of less than 10% of shares outstanding, Chinatrust Philippines would have to be delisted.
 In the end, Chinatrust Philippines was able to remain listed by declaring its intention to issue more shares through a secondary market offering, and paying fines to the exchange in the meantime.
 However, in 2012, CCB has been delisted from the Philippine Stock Exchange.

 Chinatrust Philippines' president is currently Steve Tsai.
 Its 23 branches give it one of the most extensive branch networks among foreign-owned banks in the Philippines.